Mercedes O. Cubria: Early years

 Cubria was born in Guantanamo, Cuba on April 15, 1903.
-While she was still a young girl, her family moved to the United States.
-After completing her primary and secondary education, she worked as a nurse and rancher in the years leading up to World War II.
+When Cubria was 3 years old she lost her mother, she also had 2 sisters along with her.
+When she was 13 years old, her and her family moved to the United States.
+In 1924 she became a certified nurse and became a naturalized citizen.
+She worked as a nurse, an interpreter, and a rancher in the years leading up to World War II.

 Military service

-On July 3, 1943 the WAC bill established the Women’s Army Corps as an integral part of United States Military.
+On July 3, 1943, the WAC bill established the Women’s Army Corps as an integral part of United States Military.
 The bill was signed into law (Public Law 78-110), and became effective on September 1, 1943.
 Cubria enlisted in the Women's Army Corps after the U.S. entered World War II and, after her basic military training, she was sent to England for further training in cryptography.
 Cubria was commissioned with the rank of lieutenant, making her the first Cuban-born female officer in the United States Military.
 She was assigned to the 385th Signal Company.
-She was later reassigned to the 322nd Signal Company, where she worked on secret codes, and on gathering information on the Axis Powers.
+She was later reassigned to the 322nd Signal Company, where she worked on secret codes, and on gathering information on the Axis powers.

 When the WAC bill established the Women’s Army Corps in 1943, Cubria and her female comrades-in-arms became members of the regular Army.

 After World War II ended, Cubria was promoted to the rank of captain.
 She was assigned to the U.S. Army's Caribbean Theater, based at Quarry Heights in the Panama Canal Zone; she was the first woman to serve in active duty in that theater.

-When the United States entered the Korean War, Cubria was promoted to Major and deployed to Japan, where she continued to work in military intelligence.
+When the United States entered the Korean War, Cubria was promoted to major and deployed to Japan, where she continued to work in military intelligence.
 When the Korean War ended in 1953 Cubria was given a medical discharge, and was awarded the Bronze Star Medal for "meritorious achievement in ground operations against the enemy".

 In 1962, Cubria was recalled to service by the U.S. Army as a result of the Cuban Missile Crisis.
 She worked primarily in the role of de-briefing Cuban refugees, as well as defectors who were fleeing the Cuban communist regime.
 She also helped the refugees find jobs and places to live.
 Cubria's work with the refugees proved to be a significant asset to the United States Army and the Central Intelligence Agency.
 Cubria was awarded the Legion of Merit and continued to serve for the next eleven years.